daxko/design/readme.md

 # Updating the Documentation

 The documentation runs using [metalsmith](https://github.com/segmentio/metalsmith), a static site generator built in node and is dependent upon having [node](http://nodejs.org/) and [grunt](http://gruntjs.com/) installed.
 If you don't know what any of that means, that's okay.
 All of the documentation is available under [docs/contents](docs/contents) in [markdown](http://daringfireball.net/projects/markdown/).

-Any changes made here will be automatically updated on [daxko.github.io/design](http://daxko.github.io/design).
+The documentation site at [daxko.github.io/design](http://daxko.github.io/design) is updated through a deploy using the `npm run deploy` command.
+This runs a powershell script to build and deploy the assets from the local environment to the Github pages site.
+Please note that this will deploy whatever local change set that the local environment has.
+Therefore this should only be done from the master branch without any local changes.

+# Integrating changes into Operations

+The Operations project pulls in changes from this project from a git reference in NPM.
+This reference is tied to a specific tagged version in this repository.
+When releasing new updates into the master branch of this repository they must be tagged with the appropriate new version number.
+This version number should match the one updated in the package.json file as described below.

+Once the tag is created and pushed up to central repo the reference in Operations can be updated.
+Then `npm install` can be run to pull in the updates.
+This update to the package.json file will likely need to be done in a separate branch from any other on going work.
+This way all ongoing work can quickly benefit from and adapt to these changes not just a single branch.
+PR's for these changes should be created an reviewed as normal.

 # Contributing